Fall, Spring, Calendar Year, Academic Year

-This semester or academic year program for students in advanced Spanish offers a combination of special CIEE courses and direct enrollment with Chilean students in regular courses at the Pontificia Universidad Catolica de Chile and the Universidad de Chile.
-A special option in Human Rights is available.
-The program is designed to provide first-hand knowledge of contemporary issues and cultural patterns in Chile.
-This is done through a combination of CIEE courses and orientation, cultural activities and field trips, options for non-credit community service, and family home stay.
-Daily interaction with host nationals and the commitment to use Spanish at all times while at the center and elsewhere offers the opportunity to significantly perfect language skills.
+This semester, calendar year, or academic year program for students in advanced Spanish offers a combination of special CIEE courses at the CIEE Global Institute Santiago and direct enrollment with Chilean students in regular university courses at three local universities.
+The program is designed to provide firsthand knowledge of contemporary issues and cultural patterns in Chile.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of a consortium of which The University of Iowa is a member.
-Participants join a group of students from other U.S. colleges and universities.
 UI students earn resident credit on this program.

 Program dates are tied to the southern academic calendar.
 Fall semester runs mid-July to mid-December.
 Spring semester runs mid-February to early July.
-Students contemplating study abroad for a year are encouraged to consider beginning in spring for a calendar year abroad running mid-February – mid-December.
+Students considering study abroad for two semesters are encouraged to consider doing a calendar year which begins in mid-February and runs through mid-December.

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.